OAODEV/hello-service/README.md

 This file provides the automation that runs the different development tasks in a way that is compatible with the operations platform.
 It is the entry point to the platform.

+### Config file

+This file is not part of the repository.
+It is passed to the deploy command and specifies the message that this helloService should send.

+    [Config]
+    message="Hello World."